-- If the test taker is using a company-owned device, they might encounter restrictions made by the IT personnel such as Task Manager is not available and/or the application that is being recognized as prohibited application is one of the processes that the IT personnel installed.
+- Test taker that are using a company-owned device, they might encounter restrictions made by the IT personnel such as Task Manager is not available and/or the application that is being recognized as prohibited application is one of the processes that the IT personnel installed.

 - Make sure that no applications are running on "Other users”, or the other user is signed out.
 Applications will not be closed if it is running on other users.

-When starting the PSI Secure Browser you will be directed to a screen which shows you any prohibited applications that are running the the background that may cause issues with your exam, you need to click the "TERMINATE ALL THESE APPLICATIONS" in order to close all these prohibited applications.
+When starting the PSI Secure Browser, you will be directed to a screen that shows you any prohibited applications that are running in the background that may cause issues with your exam, you need to click the "TERMINATE ALL THESE APPLICATIONS" to close all these prohibited applications.

 However, there are times that this does not work.
 You may follow the general steps below on how to avoid such issues: